Coity Castle: 15th century

-Commission to William Newport, Chivaler, Rees ap Thomas, John Organ, William Sparenore, Richard Delabere and Robert Wytney on information that Gilbert Denys, Chivaler, and William Gamedge, with no moderate multitude of armed men have gone to the castle of Coytif in Wales and besiege it and purpose to expel Joan, late the wife of Richard Vernon, Chivaler, from her possession of it, to go as quietly as they can to the castle and raise the siege, cause proclamation to be made that no one under pain of forfeiture shall besiege it, but those who pretend right and title in it shall sue according to law and custom.
-Arrest and imprison all who oppose them and certify thereon to the King in Chancery.
-By K.

-The king had, therefore, given a commission to his local tenants-in-chief to raise the siege and gave another commission a month later to John Grendour for the same purpose.
-Denys and Gamage ended up in the Tower of London for having taken the law into their own hands, from 19 November 1412 until 3 June 1413, being released after the death of Henry IV.
+In the early 15th century, William Gamage assisted by Sir Gilbert Denys (d.
+1422) of Siston, Gloucestershire, and formerly of Waterton-by-Ewenny, besieged Coity for a month.
+Gamage and Denys ended up in the Tower of London for having taken the law into their own hands, from 19 November 1412 until 3 June 1413, being released after the death of Henry IV.
 Their action, however, proved successful in enforcing the Gamage claim to Coity.
 Denys's eldest daughter Joan was the wife of a certain Thomas Gamage, possibly brother of William.
 Another of Denys's daughters, Matilda, by his 2nd. wife, married another Thomas Gamage, son or grandson of William and Sarah, and thereby became Lady of Coity on her husband's succession, producing a son and heir John Gamage.

 Tudor Period

 During the 16th century, Coity Castle, by then owned by the Gamage family, underwent a complete remodelling of the living quarters, including the addition of a storey, new windows, and two chimney stacks.
 The principal chambers lay on the upper floors.
 The range of domestic apartments comprised a central first-floor hall set above a vaulted undercroft, from which it was reached by a grand spiral stair.
 To the west were ground-floor service rooms, probably including a kitchen, with ovens.
 The base of a ruined large malting kiln remains.
 On the far side of the range, a tower projecting from the curtain wall contained latrines.
 The second floor housed private apartments.

 The Gamage family held Coity until the death of John Gamage in 1584.